-Waggon and Horses in Elstree to hold music day for NSPCC
+Party in the Waggon and Horses in Elstree for NSPCC

-The Waggon and Horses in Elstree will play host to an afternoon of music next Sunday to raise money for the NSPCC.
+The Waggon and Horses in Allum Lane Elstree threw open its doors to guitarists, singers and drummers of all ages during an open mic event to raise money for the NSPCC.

-Mark Anthony Adams, who plays lead guitar and sings backing vocals for Jam Waggon, said it was a family event and he was keen for younger musicians to come along.
+Mark Anthony Adams, who plays lead guitar and sings backing vocals for the band, said the day had been a “huge success.”

 Comments are closed on this article.